NamitYadav/ToDoList/README.md

 # ToDoList
-ToDoList built from scratch without CRA
+To-do List built from scratch using React without CRA